 About the Ministry of Youth Development

-The Ministry of Youth Development – Te Manatu Whakahiato Taiohi – promotes the interests of young people aged between 12 and 24 years old.
-We encourage and assist young people to be involved in the social, educational, economic and cultural development of New Zealand.
+The Ministry of Youth Development - Te Manatu Whakahiato Taiohi – develops and promotes Active Youth Citizenship.
+This is young people, aged between 12 and 24 years old, using their knowledge, skills and experience to participate confidently in their communities.

 In 1988 Government recognised that young people had little influence in decision-making processes, despite being profoundly affected by social, economic and political conditions.
 As a result, the Ministry of Youth Affairs was established.

 In 2003, following a review by the State Services Commission, the new Ministry of Youth Development was created out of Youth Affairs and the youth policy functions of the Ministry of Social Development.

 The Minister of Youth Affairs is Hon.
 Nikki Kaye.

 Use of the Ministry of Youth Development logo